 a>>b # a shifted right b bits

-There is no overflow check for shifting left or right so a program expecting an exception to halt it will instead unexpectedly continue leading to unexpected results.
+There is no overflow check required for left shifts since bits are added as required.
+For right shifts of positive numbers, the result will decrease by powers of two with a limit of zero.
+Note that right shifts of negative numbers eventually result in -1 if the bit count is sufficiently high.

+Python does not have the vulnerability associated with endianness since the binary operations are defined in terms of multiplication and division by powers of 2.

 6.3.2 Guidance to language users

-Follow the guidance contained in TR 24772-1 clause 6.3.5
+Avoid bit operations on signed operands.

+Localize and document the code associated with explicit manipulation of bits and bit fields.

 Keep in mind that using a very large integer will have a negative effect on performance;

 6.4 Floating-point Arithmetic [PLF]